-the correct use of SMARTPLY OSB products, this technical datasheet makes reference to relevan BS and EN standards.
+In order to provide comprehensive guidance for the correct use of OSB products, this technical datasheet makes reference to relevant BS & EN standards as well as publications from other authoritative bodies.
 SMARTPLY EUROPE DAC cannot be held responsible for claims arising from the use of any information that has been extracted from such sources.